-Since issues like depression and anxiety can steal your energy and ruin your self-esteem, don't be surprised if an ailing partner doesn't want to have sex.
+Since issues like depression and anxiety can steal your energy and ruin your self-esteem, don't be surprised if an ailing partner doesn't want to be physically intimate.
 As Madden tells me, this may be one of many signs your partner isn't feeling quite like themselves.

 6. They're Complaining About Not Feeling Well

 Mental health issues often take a physical toll, so pay attention to a partner who can't seem to stop complaining.
 "Believe in the mind body connection," says Madden.
 "When something is depressing someone and they won’t admit that they are depressed or stressed, eventually their bodies start giving out."
 They may complain about headaches, stomachaches, or an ongoing feeling of fatigue.